 Pertinent Information For Students Planning to Take a Foreign Language

-Anyone coming in with or without foreign language experience and plan to take a foreign language class should to read the following:
+Anyone coming in with or without foreign language experience and planning on taking a foreign language class should read the following:

 - If you already have background knowledge, that is, high school courses, of French, German, or Spanish and you wish to take a class higher than the beginning level, you must take the placement test.